lbussy/keg-cop/docs/api/index.md

 }
 ```

-### URL
+### Generic REST

-The Target URL Report provides a holistic system picture of a custom/third-party endpoint.
+The Generic REST Report provides a holistic system picture of a custom/third-party endpoint.
 It is a timer-based POST; a state change does not trigger it.
 As with all target system configurations within Keg Cop, it will post to HTTP only.
 The format is as follows:

 ```json
 {